Agenda Available

 Approval of Minutes

-Approval of the Minutes from January 19th Meeting.
+Approval of the Minutes from the April 6th Meetings.

 Approval of Consent Agenda